back

 High Yield Bonds

-A high-yield bond, also known as a junk bond or high-yield corporate bond, is a bond that is rated below investment grade.
+A high-yield bond, also known as a junk bond or high-yield corporate bond or high-yield debt, is a bond that is rated below investment grade.
 Since the risk of default is higher, these bonds have a higher rate of interest.

 Mezzanine Debt